OWASP/www-chapter-harrisburg/index.md

 #### September 2020 Virtual Meetup/CTF
 - We hosted a virtual capture the flag event using the OWASP Juice Shop.
 We had 3 winners for the event, they were Brandon Keith, Josiah, and Ryan Vandenberg.

+#### January 2021 Meetup
+- On Thursday, January 21, 2021 at 7 pm, we discussed the SANS 2020 Holiday Hack Challenge and showed a walk through of some of the challenges.
+We also talked about meetups/ideas for the the coming year.

 ### Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.